cupcake-recipes.com

 Instructions

-• In a medium bowl, whisk together flour, baking powder, and salt for the batter.
-Set aside.
+• In a medium bowl, whisk together the flour, baking powder, baking soda, salt and nutmeg.

 Notes